polaris-slo-cloud/vela-scheduler/experiments/2023-03/README.md

 Each experiment iteration runs on a 20k nodes supercluster and creates 11,200 pods with 4 CPUs and 4 GiB RAM (the maximum number of such pods supported in this cluster).
 The aim is to find the lowest configuration values that yield zero scheduling failures.

-2. **Scalability with Respect to Infrastructure** using the [scalability-nodes](./README.md#scalability-nodes) suite to assess the scalability of Polaris Scheduler on increasing cluster sizes, specifically 1K, 5K, 10K, 15K, and 20K total nodes.
+2. **Scalability with Respect to Infrastructure** using the [scalability-nodes](./README.md#scalability-nodes) suite to assess the scalability of Vela Scheduler on increasing cluster sizes, specifically 1K, 5K, 10K, 15K, and 20K total nodes.

 3. **Scalability with Respect to Workload** using the [scalability-jobs](./README.md#scalability-jobs) suite to stress test the scheduler using a gradually increasing workload on a 20k nodes supercluster.